This document details the setup process of mackerel-container-agent for Kubernetes.

 Operating conditions

-By default, mackerel-container-agent accesses the kubelet read-only-port.
+By default, mackerel-container-agent accesses the kubelet read-only port.

-), the environment variable and Role configurations described below are required.
+In environments where read-only port is disabled (--read-only-port=0), the MACKEREL_KUBERNETES_KUBELET_READ_ONLY_PORT environment variable and ClusterRole configurations described below are required.

 Adding the container to the Pod Template